The registration scheme for EU/EEA nationals

 Checklist for family member

-• If you are under 18, one of your parents must go with you when you hand in your application to the police or at a VFS Application Centre/embassy.
-It is sufficient that only one of your parents goes with you, as long as the other parent signs the application, and you attach both parents' passports.
+- If you are under 18, one of your parents must go with you when you hand in your application to the police or at a VFS Application Centre/embassy.
+It is sufficient that only one of your parents goes with you, as long as you include valid ID documentation for both parents.
+The parent who will not be accompanying you must also provide a written statement, with signature, in which he or she gives consent for you to be registered in Norway, in accordance with the EEA regulations.

 If your documents are in a different language than Norwegian or English, they have to be translated to Norwegian or English by an authorised/certified translator.
 It must be stated on the translation who translated the document and when.